amishapai/Portfolio/README.md

 ## About

 The About section introduces the developer, emphasizing their passion for coding and problem-solving.
-It highlights the developer's expertise in various programming languages and technologies, including a focus on modern technologies such as Langchain, Streamlit, and Next.js.
+It highlights the developer's expertise in various programming languages and technologies, including a focus on modern technologies.
 This section serves as a testament to the developer's ability to build high-quality software solutions and applications.

 ## Projects